blackgirltech/html_tutorial/README.md

 The `<img>` tag is a self closing tag, which means you don't need to write another `</img>` to indicate the end of the tag.
 Here we've given it two `attributes`:

-`src` points to where the location of the image you want to display.
+- `src` points to the location of the image you want to display.
 In our case, we're telling the document to look inside the `assets` folder, then the `img` folder and grab our image.

-The `alt` attribute contains alternative text describing our image.
-This is important for people who use assitive technology such as screen readers.
+- The `alt` attribute contains alternative text describing our image.
+This is important for people who use assistive technology such as screen readers.
 A screen reader will read out the `alt` text, which is invaluable for users who may have a visual impairment.

 #### Footer